 Hints & Tips

-Every excellent tourism business in the region stands a chance of winning an award, whatever its size or scale or if it has won in the past.
+If you run an excellent tourism business you stand a chance of winning an award, whatever the size or scale.
 These hints and tips are designed to make the entry process as painless and productive as possible.
 They also explain the entry requirements and what the judges will be looking for.

-- Your business or event must be located in the Tourism South East area - including Berkshire, Buckinghamshire, East and West Sussex, Hampshire, the Isle of Wight, Kent, Oxfordshire and Surrey.
+- Business must offer visitor experiences, events etc in the Tourism South East area - including Berkshire, Buckinghamshire, East and West Sussex, Hampshire, the Isle of Wight, Kent, Oxfordshire and Surrey.

 - Please read the criteria here or at the start of the entry forms carefully to ensure that you are eligible to enter.